 Area of expertise: robotic and laparoscopic urology

-Ben is the highest volume surgeon for robotic partial nephrectomy in the UK and also specialises in robotic radical prostatectomy, and robotic surgery for nephro-ureterectomy, pyeloplasty, adrenalectomy and nephrectomy, and Holmium laser prostatectomy (HoLEP).
-Ben has performed over 600 robotic procedures and 250 HoLEPS.
+Ben is the highest volume surgeon for robotic partial nephrectomy in the UK (over 600 cases) and also specialises in robotic radical prostatectomy, and robotic surgery for nephro-ureterectomy, pyeloplasty, adrenalectomy and nephrectomy, and Holmium laser prostatectomy (HoLEP).
+Overall Ben has performed over 2000 robotic procedures and 1000 HoLEPS.

-He runs the robotic fellowship programme and teaches robotics and HoLEP at the British and European Annual Urology meetings.
+He is the Trust lead for clinical robotics, runs the International robotic fellowship programme and teaches robotics and HoLEP at the British and European and World Annual Urology meetings.

 Ben is also involved in the academic and research programmes within the department.
-He has a Certificate in Education and is involved with both undergraduate and postgraduate urological teaching and is the Guy’s and St Thomas' surgical tutor for junior surgeons.
+He has a Certificate in Postgraduate Education and is involved with both undergraduate and postgraduate urological teaching.
+He has been the Guy’s and St Thomas' surgical tutor for junior surgeons.

 Education and training